Start Building for Free

 only: /^v.*/

-In the example below, three jobs are defined with the build-test-deploy workflow:
+In the example below, three jobs are configured for the build-test-deploy workflow:

 • The build job runs for all branches and only tags starting with 'config-test'.

-• The test job runs for all branches and only tags starting with 'config-test'.
+• The test job runs once the build job completes for all branches and only tags starting with 'config-test'.

-• The deploy job runs for no branches and only tags starting with 'config-test'.
+• The deploy job runs once the test job completes for no branches and only tags starting with 'config-test'.

 workflows: